Something startles you awake.

 Our guides are Wilderness First Responder certified.
 Basically, they are EMTs on the mountain.
 We also partner with IFREMMONT a high-altitude medical evacuation organization on developing our mountain evacuation protocols.

-Most noteworthy, we also cover all of our clients with AMREF Flying Doctors Evacuation Insurance.
-Depending on the severity of the person’s sickness or injury we can easily contact AMREF to evacuate the injured or sick person off the mountain.
+Most noteworthy, we also cover all of our clients with Kilimanjaro SAR Evacuation Insurance.
+Depending on the severity of the person’s sickness or injury we can easily contact Kilimanjaro SAR to evacuate the injured or sick person off the mountain.

 Acute Mountain Sickness (AMS)